Updated on: Feb 16, 2024

-A Bar Mitzvah or a Bat Mitzvah is a coming-of-age party at the age of 13 for Jewish girls and boys.
+A search Bar Mitzvah or a Bat Mitzvah is a coming-of-age party at the age of 13 for Jewish girls and boys.
 This is a day that each Jewish boy and girl studies for and looks forward to throughout their childhood.
 After the ritual, there is typically an extravagant party thrown at a nearby venue filled with friends and family.
 Here are 13 bar mitzvah games to keep your guests moving and having fun at your Bar/Bat Mitzvah.
 Even if older guests don’t wish to participate in these games, they will get a kick out of watching everyone else having fun.

 Bar Mitzvah Games: Dance Floor Games